-Turmerones have actions that are similar to curcumin, but they have only recently been the subject of serious scientific and clinical research.
+Turmerones have actions that are similar to the famous curcumin, but they have only recently been the subject of serious scientific and clinical research.
 One study shows it to repair nerve damage and repair of myelin sheath.[i]
 We will remember that curcumin is fat soluble.
 Curcuminoids and fatty turmerones work in tandem as powerful antioxidants (think of anti-oxidants like the cells clean up crew).
 Together they have powerful anti-inflammatory, neuroprotective, pain relieving, mood modulating and liver protective benefits.
-So why spend money buying supplements that have extracted a phytochemical from a whole food only to attempt to put it back together in a capsule?
-This is related to bioavailability.
+So why then take curcumin supplements instead of turmeric powder ?
+This we are told is to do with poor bio availability.

 Many curcumin supplements do not include turmerones.
-So, if you do choose supplements over whole turmeric then check it contains tumerones (ETO) & taken with a fatty meal.
+So, if you do choose supplements over whole turmeric then check it contains tumerones (ETO) & take with a fatty meal.

 CAYENNE, BLACK PEPPER & GINGER

-Traditional recipes for taking turmeric contain all of the spices in the form of a milky turmeric drink or curry paste.
-All of three spices improve bioavailability and benefit digestion favourably.
+Traditional recipes for taking turmeric contain a variety of spices.
+Cayenne, ginger and black pepper are three examples that increase bioavailability of most foods and benefit digestion favourably.
 Black pepper (piperine) has shown to improve absorption of curcumin significantly but in my experience, it is the least well tolerated before it creates irritation and should be kept to very small quantities.
 Ginger and Cayenne by comparison can be ingested in larger quantities and have pretty impressive benefits in their own right.

 Cayenne pepper – is well known to herbalists.
 It has a cardio protective influence, anti-inflammatory, strong pain killing properties, Circulatory influence, and beneficial effects on gastrointestinal system.
 It is a great compliment to turmeric for reducing pain.
 Capsaicin (active ingredient in cayenne pepper) inhibits acid secretion, stimulates mucus secretion and particularly gastric mucosal blood flow which helps in prevention and healing of gastric ulcers. .[v]
 Cayenne also lowers cholesterol and protects the heart.